quantopian/alphalens/README.md

 ![pyfolio](https://media.quantopian.com/logos/open_source/pyfolio-logo-03.png "pyfolio")

 # Qfactor
 Qfactor is a Python Library for performance analysis of predictive (alpha) stock factors.
-Qfactor works great with the [Zipline](http://zipline.io/) open source backtesting library.
+Qfactor works great with the [Zipline](http://zipline.io/) open source backtesting library, and [pyfolio](https://github.com/quantopian/pyfolio) which provides performance and risk analysis of financial portfolios.

 The main function of Qfactor is to surface the most relevant statistics and plots about an alpha factor, including: